ministryofjustice/community-proxy/README.md

 This API accepts and authorises requests on behalf of the Commnunity API and only forwards authenticated clients.

-The authentication involves checking the JWT token provided by the client as a header, checking that the token has the correct signature (ie. issued by the MOJ oauth2 service) and also checking that the token contains the role that is appropriate for the resource requested.
+The authentication process involves checking the JWT token provided by the client as a header, checking that the token has the correct signature (ie. issued by the MOJ oauth2 service) and that the token contains the role that is appropriate for the resource requested, in this case ROLE_COMMUNITY_API.

+The service offers the following endpoints:

+'''List<Offenders>   /communityapi/api/offenderManagers/staffCode/{staffId}/offenders   '''
+'''ResponsibleOfficer /communityapi/api/offenders/nomsNumber/{nomsId}/responsibleOfficer'''

+These are identical (apart from the leading "/communityapi/") to what is accepted by the real CommunityApi.

 # Build, test and run locally